 Support for Cuba's Animal Protection Networks

-Good Rebel has permanently extended our collection campaign, so that supplies can be dropped off to Good Rebel at any time, and will be transported down on a regular basis by local supporters of the Cuban animal protection network.
+Good Rebel has extended our collection campaign indefinitely, so that supplies and food can be dropped off to Good Rebel at any time, and will be transported down on a regular basis by local supporters of the Cuban animal protection network.

 The rooftop refuge at veterinarian Dr. Gladis Corria Ochoa's home in Santa Marta, Cuba.